cmosco/gosling/README.md

 end
 ````

-A flow can be executed by adding
+A flow can be executed by executing the following.
+Note that perform is called automatically.
 ````ruby
 Gosling::Flows.register_new_user
 ````